Author: Dr. Oreste Di Mattei Di Matteo

 Of course it is the surgeon's responsibility to assess each case individually, and decide whether a mini-abdominoplasty can be proposed instead of traditional abdominoplasty.

-specialist plastic surgeon for this type of procedure, it is therefore certainly possible to obtain the desired results, provided that abdominoplasty surgery is only recommended in cases where there is a lack of firmness around the abdomen area that cannot be improved through weight loss and toning exercises.
+By contacting a specialist plastic surgeon for this type of procedure, it is therefore certainly possible to obtain the desired results, provided that abdominoplasty surgery is only recommended in cases where there is a lack of firmness around the abdomen area that cannot be improved through weight loss and toning exercises.